ochilbek/FlatBox/README.md

-#SnowFlat
+#FlatBox

 ![alt tag](http://s26.postimg.org/4ncojgvgp/Flat_Box_Banner.jpg)

-SnowFlat is a responsive theme by [Q2A Market] for [Question2Answer] script.
+FlatBox is a responsive theme by [Q2A Market] for [Question2Answer] script.
 It has great look with flat color scheme and have many additional features which will helps your users to enjoy reading.

 Features
 ========